LottePitcher/opinionated-package-starter/.github/UsingTheTemplate.md

 You can test how things should work/look before publishing as follows:

-- Test nuget package works by adding via local nuget command
+- Test nuget package works by adding via local nuget command (TOD)
-- Check how nuget will 'see' your package by using nuget package tool
+- Check how nuget will 'see' your package by using nuget Package Explorer (LINK?)
-- https://marketplace.umbraco.com/validate and the JSON option
+- Validate Marketplace configuration from https://marketplace.umbraco.com/validate and the JSON option

 Happy?
 If so, let's get this published!

 > **Warning**
+>
 > Please make sure you are happy with the nuget package id before you continue.
-Titles, descriptions can all be changed, but you can't change the id of a nuget package once created, you can only deprecate it.
+Titles, descriptions can all be changed, but you can't change the id of a nuget package once created, you can only deprecate it and start a new one.

 1. Update the version number by TODO
 2. Add corresponding tag in Git
-3. Push to GitHub - a GitHub action should then release the new version to GitHub
+3. Push to GitHub - a GitHub action should then release the new version to nuget
-4. Add GitHub release notes
+4. Add GitHub release notes TODO

 ## Improve your package on the Marketplace